microsoft/BosqueLanguage/docs/language/overview.md

 The _If_ statement conditions allow `Bool` and `None` types.

-The _Match_ statements support destructuring and type operations in the match just as described in [section 6.6 Match](#6.8-Match).
+The _Switch_ statements support destructuring and type operations in the match just as described in [section 6.6 Match](#6.8-Switch).

 When block statements are used as expressions they cannot use `return` statements inside.